 Students will participate in an oral discussion with members of the thesis committee.

-The final corrected thesis, in bound and electronic form, should be submitted both to the Registrar's Office and the SWAGS Department by TBD.
+The final corrected thesis, in bound and electronic form, should be submitted both to the Registrar's Office and the SWAGS Department by Friday, May 13, 2022.

 Detailed guidelines about thesis format and the submission process are included on the Registrar's website.